Mean-Field Liquidation Games with Market Drop-out: The equilibrium equation

 \subsection{A non-linear integral equation}

-We begin our fixed-point analysis by deriving a more explicit form of the fixed-point map that will later allow us to rewrite the fixed point property in terms of a non-linear integral equation.
+We begin our fixed-point analysis by deriving a more explicit form of the fixed-point map that will later allow us to rewrite the fixed point property in terms of a non-linear integral equation. {In what follows we denote by